Ham00di71/gmtk-2026/README.md

 Gamemakertoolkit 2026 is a video game challenge for 4 days

 ## What I am doing here?
 I am creating a game solo in gamemaker.
-We'll see what will happen
+We'll see what will happen.
+First time making a game here

 ## Things to keep in mind
 Ideate - Build - Debug - Polish